USA BUCKET LIST | World Travelers Reveal The Best 100 Places To Visit in USA

 Why is Joshua Tree National Park a must visit attraction in the US?

 Characterized by rugged rock formations, fan palm oases, and stark desert topography, Joshua Tree National Park is a wonderland of unusual landscapes.
-Located about 40 miles northeast of Palm Springs, it makes for an exciting day trip, but if you really want to do the park and yourself justice, plan to spend two or three days in this vast protected area.
+Located about 40 miles northeast of Palm Springs, this cool place to visit in California with friends makes for an exciting day trip, but if you really want to do the park and yourself justice, plan to spend two or three days in this vast protected area.

 Joshua Tree NP is famous for its distinct twisted, bristled Joshua trees (Yucca brevifolia).
 The park is named after these unusually-shaped trees that are native to the Mojave Desert.
 The tree was named by Mormon settlers who crossed this desert in the mid-19th century as the tree’s unique shape reminded them of a Biblical story.